chrisbromn/content-ops-starter/content/pages/index.md

         title: 5000m
         subtitle: The Distance
         text: >
-          A 5K run or 3.1 miles, is a popular race distance for runners of all levels.
-Accessible to most the average time for a 5k sits at around 24mins. but to go sub 20 requires a combination of speed, endurance, and efficient pacing.
+          The 5K run or 3.1 miles is a popular racing distance accessible to most runners of all ability with the average time at around 24mins.
+To go sub 20 requires a combination of speed, endurance, and efficient pacing.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark